Formatting your thesis: Appendices & supplemental material

 • supplemental tables / figures / graphs / image

-It is recommended to upload the best file formats to allow for data files to be preserved in the most straightforward way, so that they remain usable through software upgrades and changes in the computing environment.
-More information can be found at Research Data Management (RDM)'s website for more information about the handling and organization of data during your research.
+It is recommended to use the best file formats to allow for data files to be openly accessible for the long term, so that they remain usable through software upgrades and changes in the computing environment.
+See the Research Data Management (RDM) website for more information about the handling and organization of data during your research.

 Order of appendices